Guemil/Guemil_Infokit/README.md

 # Infokit_v01_2020

-### Guemil Infokit Dorso de la mano con el dedo índice señalando hacia la derecha A set of editable & printable pieces for information in pandemia
+### Guemil Infokit | A set of editable & printable pieces for information in pandemia

 Collaborate, translating Infokits into your language!